Thankful for the California Farmer

 Who ensures all equipment is well maintained and furnished with all safety features.

-Who adheres to all food safety laws and regulations to prevent food-born illnesses.
+Who adheres to all food safety laws and regulations to prevent food-borne illnesses.

 Who tracks her produce every step in the process from seed to farm to fork.